pbloem/gestalt.ink/gaussians.md

 ## Sources and other materials

 * We discuss these same topics in our [lecture on Diffusion models](https://dlvu.github.io/diffusion/) in the [deep learning course at the Vrije Universiteit Amsterdam](https://dlvu.github.io/).
 This lecture is a little more compact than this article, which may help you to get the general overview.
 It comes with videos (or will do soon).

+## Acknowledgements

+Many thanks to the commenters on [Hacker News](https://news.ycombinator.com/item?id=41912160) for pointing out mistakes, and other places where the article could be improved.

 ## References